Bed bugs vs Dust mites - What Bit You?

 What are the Differences Between Symptoms of Bed Bug Bites and Allergic Reactions to Dust Mites?
 Are They Dangerous?

 As a difference number one, we can say that dust mites DON'T bite.
 They can't.
 Dust mites don't have teeth or a mouth to bite you with.
 It is not dust mites bites that you get allergic reactions from.
-It's from their faeces and a protein from their bodies that you breathe in that cause health problems.
+It's from their faeces and a protein from their bodies that you breathe in that causes health problems.

 Bed Bugs Bites